Michael Harner Biography

 Founder of The Foundation for Shamanic Studies

 “What Yogananda did for Hinduism and D.T.
 Suzuki did for Zen, Michael Harner has done for shamanism, namely bring the tradition and its richness to Western awareness.
-Michael Harner is widely acknowledged as the world's foremost authority on shamanism and has had an enormous influence on both the academic and lay worlds,” say Roger Walsh and Charles S. Grob, in their recent book, Higher Wisdom.
+Michael Harner is widely acknowledged as the world's foremost authority on shamanism and has had an enormous influence on both the academic and lay worlds,” say Roger Walsh and Charles S. Grob, in their book, Higher Wisdom.

 The founder of the Foundation for Shamanic Studies, Dr. Michael Harner (Michael J. Harner) pioneered the introduction of shamanism and the shamanic drum journey to contemporary life and is recognized as the world leader in this movement.